EPL GW-3 FPL Player Picks

 Neco Williams (£4.0m, Everton vs Nottingham Forest)

 Williams is proving to be one of the bargain buys of the summer transfer window if his performances in Nottingham Forest’s first two matches are anything to go by.
-The wing-back had two shots on target, two chances created, and took all set pieces for Nottingham Forest in the club’s 1-nil victory against West Ham.
+The wing-back had two shots on target, two chances created, and took all set pieces for Nottingham Forest’s 1-nil victory against West Ham.

 ~